saddit/argmous/README.md

 }
 ```

-> we provide `CustomUtils` to help slove custom args
+> we provide `CustomUtils` to help solving custom args